 - Easy to learn

-- great for blocked cue ball shots
+- Great for blocked cue ball shots

 - Do not give accurate shots

-- low ball control abilities
+- Low ball control abilities

-Learning how to play hand positions in pool will definitely increase your game skills at a faster paste.
+Learning how to play hand positions in the pool will definitely increase your game skills at a faster paste.
 It will also let you look like a real professional player while executing your shots in the game.

-How Can I become Good At these Hand Bridges Fast
+How Can I become Good At these Hand Bridges Fast?

-Firstly, you must own your personal Pool Cue Stick for yourself, having your own pool cue stick around you at all times will most definitely give an advantage.
+Firstly, you must own your personal Pool Cue Stick for yourself, having your own pool cue stick around you at all times will most definitely give you an advantage.
 The main fact that you are going to have that cue stick around you means that you can always practice how to make the different bridges whether you are on the pool table or not.

-Best believe you are at a major advantage of mastering them at a faster paste than a normal person who only practices when they go to places that they can use public usage pool cues.
+Best believe you are at a major advantage of mastering them at a faster paste than a normal person who only practices when they go to places where they can use public usage pool cues.
 If you don’t own a cue still as yet, no need to worry we got the best suggestions for you, go check out our article with the best pool cues for the money, am sure you will find something there you like and can afford as well.